census tracts with a response rate less than 73 percent to 2010 questionaires may be the hard-to-count census tracts in 2020

 Source: Census Bureau, 2020 Census: Tagline Available in Multiple Languages

-Virginia was not expected to gain or lose any seats in the US House of Representatives after the 2020 Census.
-A complete count was desired because each resident missed in the count could result in an annual loss of $2,000 in Federal funding which is allocated based on population.
+A complete count was desired by Virginia officials because each resident missed in the count could result in an annual loss of $2,000 in Federal funding, for programs where funing is allocated based on population.
 Of the 132 Federal programs using population as a criterion, some of the most significant were Medicaid, Federal Direct Student Loans, Supplemental Nutrition Assistance Program ("food stamps"), Highway Planning and Construction, Head Start, Title I grants to school districts, Rural Electrification Loans and Loan Guarantees, and the Community Housing Impact and Preservation (CHIP) affordable housing program.
 In 2016, Virginia received over $17 billion allocated based on Census data for 55 large Federal programs.

 The Trump Administration was trying to add a question that required responders to identify if they were citizens.
 That question was expected to reduce the response rate from the 11-12 million undocumented residents in the United States, lowering the count of Hispanics from Mexico and Central America by 12% and keeping six million from responding.
 The question could have led to a later effort to draw election districts after the 2020 Census based on citizen population only, rather than total population.
 That approach would reduce the voting influence of Democrats, with their higher support from racial minorities.